isomerpages/moe-bukitviewpri/_bvps-experience/Learn For Life Programmes/Gracious Living in Our World.md

 and the National Environment Agency (NEA) for environmental programmes.
-Through the school programmes, students are educated and empowered to make responsible choices, fostering habits that lead to positive environmental change and contribute to building a more sustainable nation.
-The GLOW programme is delivered through tiered experiences:</p>
+Through the school programmes, students are educated and empowered to make responsible choices, fostering habits that lead to positive environmental change and contribute to building a more sustainable nation.</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
+<p>The GLOW programme is delivered through tiered experiences:</p>
 <p><strong>• Tier 1: School-Wide Environmental Awareness</strong>
 <br>All students are introduced to environmental issues through programmes
 such as assembly talks, recycling drives, food waste reduction campaigns,